What Does it Mean to Study Dental Assisting?

 Many dental hygienists enjoy flexible work schedules.
 Hygienists often set their own appointments, allowing them to easily schedule time off.
-Some dentists require hygienists to work only two or three days per week, allowing them to work in more than one office.
+Some dentists require hygienists to work only two or three days per week, which also makes it possible for them to work in more than one office.

-- Health Education.
-Dental hygienists are educators by nature, teaching their patients the importance of proper dental care.
-With a degree in dental hygiene and experience as a dental hygienist, some professionals in this field choose to teach dental hygiene outside of the dentist's office.
+Dental hygienists are educators by nature, tasked with teaching their patients the importance of proper dental care.
+After earning a degree in dental hygiene and experience as a dental hygienist, some professionals in this field choose to teach dental hygiene outside of the dentist's office.

 Dental hygiene education can occur in a variety of settings.
-A dental hygienist may teach students in elementary school or at colleges or universities.
-Community organizations and government agencies may also employ dental health educators.
+A dental health educator may teach students in elementary school or at colleges or universities.
+They may also be able to find employment through community organizations or even government agencies.

-In elementary and secondary schools, dental hygienists are part of the health department.
+In elementary and secondary schools, dental health educators are part of the health department.
 They are typically responsible for teaching proper dental care and techniques to students.
 In some schools they may administer fluoride to students.

 Experienced dental hygienists often teach dental hygiene courses at colleges and universities.
 They use their education and experience in the dental hygiene field to teach future hygienists on the techniques and tools of the dental hygiene profession.

-- Sales.
 A degree in dental hygiene and experience as a dental hygienist can be the basis for a career as a medical sales representative.
-For example, a company that manufactures a rinse intended to treat gingivitis would be interested in hiring a sales person who possessed some knowledge of dental hygiene.
-A dental hygienist can use his or her knowledge and experience to accurately explain products to clients while encouraging them to buy the products.
+For example, a company that manufactures a rinse intended to treat gingivitis would likely be interested in hiring a salesperson who possessed some knowledge of dental hygiene.
+Such a person could use his or her knowledge and experience to accurately explain the product to clients who might be interested in purchasing it.

-Sales representatives must communicate well and answer technical questions regarding their products.
-They assess the needs of their clients and determine what products will fill their needs most effectively.
+Sales representatives must communicate well and be able to answer technical questions regarding their products.
+They are responsible for assessing the needs of their clients and determining which products will fill their needs most effectively.